Dental Bonding

 Dental Bonding Procedure

 If Dr. Chow recommends dental bonding, the first step will be to choose a shade of the composite resin that matches the color of the patient’s teeth.
 This procedure requires no anesthesia except in cases where it is being used to fill a cavity in which case the tooth will be numbed so that all decayed material can be removed prior to filling.
+If Dr. Chow recommends dental bonding, the first step will be to choose a shade of the composite resin that matches the color of the patient’s teeth.
+This procedure requires no anesthesia except in cases where it is being used to fill a cavity in which case the tooth will be numbed so that all decayed material can be removed prior to filling.
+Following initial preparation, Dr. Chow will carefully apply the resin, shaping and smoothing until he is satisfied that the tooth has met his stringent standards of perfection.

+As one of Thousand Oaks most respected dental professionals, he understands the importance of having a beautiful smile that boosts confidence.
+Each step of a dental bonding procedure is done with this goal in mind.
+After the tooth has been sculpted, it is cured with an ultraviolet light.
+This makes the material bond with the tooth and also hardens the resin.
+The tooth is then trimmed and polished so that it matches the other teeth.
 This procedure is quick and painless.
 Bonding usually takes about an hour per tooth.
 Following the procedure patients can enjoy eating and drinking their favorite foods in about 48 hours.
 This will allow the bond to fully mature so that red wine and other staining liquids will not mar the beauty of the newly restored smile.

-Candidates for Dental Bonding
+Candidates For Dental Bonding

 While dental bonding is a great option for certain types of restorations, it is not recommended in certain cases.
 Patients who have significant decay in molars will likely need to have crowns or dental implants.
 This is due to the biting and chewing forces placed on molars.
 Dental bonding is best used in front teeth, to fill smaller cavities and to provide protection for exposed roots.